MisakaSpring/Course_Homework/README.md

 # Course_Homework
-This is a test repository for Introduction of Computing.
+This is a test repository for Introduction of Computing course.